-Instead of letting other elements in the space defer to the island, Marlowe added more bold elements, like blue hued cabinetry, gold hardware and fixtures, a contrasting wood island inlet accent by Burled Co., striped stool cushions and black window trim.
+Instead of letting other elements in the space defer to the island, Marlowe added more bold elements, like blue-hued cabinetry, gold hardware, and fixtures, a contrasting wood island inlet accented by Burled CO., striped stool cushions, and black window trim.
 The effect wows.

 “To add continuity to the home, I have repeated the bold black and white theme of our Bentley island in almost every other room of our house.
 Black and white rugs, art, and wallpaper help the statement-making kitchen island feel so natural and consistent,” said Marlowe.

 When working with designs that have bold movement, like Bentley, remember to have a conversation with your designer and fabricator early on in the process to discuss your goals in terms of flow, seams, and final layout.
 Let your fabricator guide you toward achieving the desired end result and be prepared with sets of drawings or other visuals to help focus the conversation.

 “Your fabricator should always tell you both what you can and what you cannot do with slabs that you’ve selected, especially those with bold and busy designs,” said Eric Tchorz, CEO of Faithful Countertops.
 “They are not easy to work with but are incredibly beautiful when done right.”